Fuzzy inference system for decision making

 - generous with coordinates (20, 25, 30)

-Next, fuzzy logic rules are defined, linking the quality of service and food with the tip.
-For example, if the service is bad or the food is of poor quality, the tip will be low, if the service is good and the quality of the food is satisfactory, the tip will be average, and so on.
+Next, the rules of fuzzy logic are defined, linking the quality of service and food with tips.
+For example, if the service is poor or the food is substandard, tips will be low, if the service is good and the quality of the food is satisfactory, tips will be average, and so on.

 fis = @mamfis function tipper(service, food)::tip